llmos-ai/llmos.ai/docs/user_guide/storage/system-storage.md

 LLMOS has two built-in storage options:

 - **[Local Path Storage](https://github.com/rancher/local-path-provisioner)**: This is a basic storage service that saves data on the host machine.
 It's best for testing or single-node setups, but it doesn't support high availability (HA) or fault tolerance.
 - **[Ceph Cluster Storage](https://rook.io/docs/rook/latest-release/Getting-Started/intro)**: This is a distributed storage service offering high availability and data fault tolerance.
-It supports block and object storage, making it suitable for medium to large production environments.
+It supports block and filesystem storage, making it suitable for medium to large production environments.

 :::info
 **Note**: Ceph storage isn't enabled by default.
 You'll need to turn it on and ensure your cluster has enough resources(minimum 4 vCPUs and 8 GB RAM).
 See the [device prerequisites](#ceph-prerequisites) below.